The earliest mention of the Whakatāne Chamber of Commerce refers to 1913. William Sullivan and Sidney Shapley were founding members.

 Gerard stepped down in 2019, and the Board looking to refresh the Chamber, hired Crete Wana.
 The Chamber has continued to grow its membership under the guidance of subsequent General Managers, Lucy Devany and Jenna Gray.
 Under their leadership, the Chamber put an increased focus on Women in Business and the Ladder, a group of up-and-coming young professionals.
 Both groups have seen increased involvement during their tenures.

 In June 2022, Andrew Watson joined the Chamber as General Manager and is looking to expand on the great work of his predecessors.

-The Chamber Executive Committee have spent considerable time and energy determining the best strategy for delivering good value to its Members, meeting our current and future commitments and ensuring that we are lobbying Local, Regional and Central Government on issues that are facing businesses in the Eastern Bay of Plenty.
+The Chamber Board has spent considerable time and energy determining the best strategy for delivering value to its members, meeting our current and future commitments, and ensuring that we are lobbying Local, Regional and Central Government on issues that are facing businesses in the Eastern Bay of Plenty.

 We remain committed to our purpose which is to "Connect local businesses with the support, advocacy, and opportunities they need to thrive."